scrabbletank/farhome-rules/rulesdoc.md

 When using your Apothecary set you can add an additional ingredient from any of the required ingredients.
 If you do you create two potions on success instead of one.

 #### Elemental Affinity
-*Requires proficiency in Arcane spells, 3 Intelligence*
+*Requires proficiency in Arcane spells, 3 intelligence*

 Your mastery of magic has enhanced your abilities with a given element.
 Choose fire, cold, lightning, thunder, force, or poison.
 Spells you cast of this element ignore 1 level of resistance and you add 1 superior die to those spells spellcasting roll.
 In addition you gain 1 superior die when making saving throws against spells with that damage type.